Commonwealth Republican Women's Club

 We meet on the 3rd Saturday of each month from 1:00 - 3:00 p.m.

-Members can bring their own lunch.
-The hostess provides drinks.
+Members may bring their own lunch.
+The hostess of the month provides drinks.

 Home of Jan Bates